Ben Folds Five: After the break-up (2001–2011)

-Reunions (2008, 2011–2013, 2023)
+Reunions (2008–present)

 Ben Folds Five made a one-off concert appearance in September 2008 at the UNC Memorial Hall in Chapel Hill as part of the MySpace "Front to Back" series, in which artists play an entire album live.
 The band played its then-final album, The Unauthorized Biography of Reinhold Messner, and were briefly joined on stage by Ben's father, Dean Folds, who read a transcript of his voice mail message that is used in the album song "Your Most Valuable Possession", encoring with some of the songs from their first two albums.

 In 2011, Ben Folds Five reunited to record three tracks for Ben Folds' The Best Imitation of Myself: A Retrospective.
 They made their first live appearance in four years as one of the headliners of the 2012 Mountain Jam festival.
 They made further appearances at that year's 2012 Bonnaroo and Summerfest festivals.

-The band's fourth studio album, The Sound of the Life of the Mind was released in September 2012, supported by the single Do It Anyway, with a video featuring Anna Kendrick, Rob Corddry, and the cast of Fraggle Rock.
+The band's fourth studio album, The Sound of the Life of the Mind was released in September 2012, supported by the single "Do It Anyway", with a video featuring Anna Kendrick, Rob Corddry, and the cast of Fraggle Rock.
 A tour of the US, the UK, Australia and Ireland followed across the remainder of 2012.

 In June 2013, the trio released their first live album, titled Live.
-During that year Ben Folds Five toured with the Barenaked Ladies and Guster, before entering a hiatus that ultimately became permanent.
-Folds resumed his solo career, releasing the yMusic collaboration So There in 2015 and continuing to tour extensively.
-Jessee, meanwhile, released a new album with Hotel Lights in 2016, entitled Get Your Hand in My Hand, before releasing two solo albums: 2018's The Jane, Room 217 and 2020's Remover.
+During that year, Ben Folds Five toured with the Barenaked Ladies and Guster, before entering a hiatus that ultimately became permanent.
+Folds resumed his solo career, releasing the yMusic collaboration So There in 2015, the album What Matters Most in 2023, the Christmas-themed album Sleigher in 2024, music for two Peanuts specials for Apple TV (Snoopy Presents: It's the Small Things, Charlie Brown in 2022 and Snoopy Presents: A Summer Musical in 2024), and continuing to tour extensively.
+Folds also served as the first Artistic Advisor for the National Symphony Orchestra from May 2017 through his resignation in February 2025.
+Jessee, meanwhile, released a new album with Hotel Lights in 2016, entitled Get Your Hand in My Hand, before releasing three solo albums: 2018's The Jane, Room 217, 2020's Remover, and 2023's Central Bridge.

 Caleb Southern – the producer of the band's first three albums and considered the "fourth member" of the band by Folds – died on July 6, 2023.
 The band briefly reunited for a concert in tribute to Southern on August 28, 2023, at the Cat's Cradle in Chapel Hill, performing five songs.

+In July 2026, alongside the announcement of the 30th anniversary special edition of Ben Folds Five, it was also revealed that the band will reunite for their first tour in more than 13 years, though there will not be any new Ben Folds Five music.
+The 30th Anniversary box set was released on September 4th, along with a bonus disc containing "Original Shelved Attempt", the early version of Ben Folds Five that was scrapped.